 6) for second class radiometers, to correct deviations of more than \pm 10 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (applicable to pyranometer type SR01 as used in the SRA01).

 7) for first class pyranometers, to correct deviations of more than \pm 5 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (not applicable to SRA01).

 8) for secondary standard instruments, to correct deviations of more than \pm 3 %.
-Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity.
+Lower deviations should be interpreted as acceptable and should not lead to a revised sensitivity (not applicable to SRA01).

-7.4 Data quality assurance
+6.4 Data quality assurance

-Quality assurance can be done by:
+Quality assurance of global solar irradiance can be done by: